rohgoyal/getting-started/bluemix/manage-soap-api/README.md

 ---
 ### Objective
 In API Manager, you will create a SOAP API that is a proxy for a SOAP-based weather service.
-This tutorial uses the weather data SOAP service as defined by https://api.us.apiconnect.ibmcloud.com/dshute-apic-apic-maker/sb/wdata/current.

 ---
 ### Setting up a SOAP API definition